idanivanov/idanivanov.github.io/_posts/2022-09-16-4-stages-of-a-data-science-project.md

 This stage requires a high degree of proactiveness and leadership from the data scientists.
 Moreover, the mentioned activities are not something universities usually teach, so fresh graduates may get overwhelmed by them.
 Therefore, it is a good idea to delegate the work at this stage to more experienced data scientists.

 It is also a good idea to provide the team with some degree of freedom.
 It is OK if the task updates at this stage are more vague than usual.
 It is an __exploration__ process.
 The data science activities during the conceptual research are very dynamic and require creative thinking.
 Asking the team to provide too detailed reports of their activities might negatively impact the exploration.
-Keeping the bureaucratic overhead to a necessary minimum can optimize the performance of the team at this stage.
+Keeping the bureaucratic overhead to a necessary minimum can improve the performance of the team.

 The duration of this stage depends on the specificity of the project requirements.
 If the project is, for example, about clustering of customers using survey data, this stage might even be skipped.
 But, in the case of Dianne's predictive maintenance project, it might take weeks.
 As a rule of thumb, providing the team with 2 weeks for conceptual research might be a good starting point for common data science projects.